wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Abstract Mathematical Spaces.md

 **Constraint** is a **condition** or **rule** that limits or defines what is **possible**.
 	A constraint **narrows** the possibilities of how something can exist or behave by setting **boundaries**.
 		It doesn't directly say "this equals that"; rather, it **excludes** certain possibilities and **defines the rules (what is allowed)** within a given system (i.e. within which the change operates).

+The core of what constraints limit are the **relationship and interactions rules between differentiated states**.
+	And because **differentiated states are relational structures**, that is **they compose higher level differentiated states** (thus higher level relational structures), by their interactions.
+		**Then these rules subsequently limit the potential higher level differentiated states, bounding them within a subset of potential states (like a codomain), where the actualized differentiated states make up a further subset (like a range)**.

 By specifying the conditions under which **limiting** the set of possibilities, constraints drive the movement from potential to actualized states.
 	 In doing so, they bring about **change** by determining which states of being are allowed to emerge.